-Jak has 26 years’ experience of working as a teacher, SENCo, Educational Psychologist, Senior Educational Psychologist and Coaching Psychologist, and is now also a professional tutor on the Doctorate in Educational Psychology at the University of Bristol.
-Her doctoral research explored the benefits of peer coaching systems in secondary schools, and has recently been published in an international coaching journal.
+Jak has 26 years’ experience of working as a teacher, SENCo, Educational Psychologist, Senior Educational Psychologist and Coaching Psychologist, and is now Assistant Programme Director on the Doctorate in Educational Psychology at the University of Bristol.
+Her doctoral research explored the benefits of peer coaching systems in secondary schools, and has been published in an international coaching journal.
 Jak’s coaching expertise informs her work with clients, APS team development and APS service delivery.
 She brings a calm, considered, positive and thoughtful approach to her role, with an attention-to-detail that enhances the quality of any work undertaken.
-Jak now uses her coaching expertise to support individual APS psychologists (including the Director) with their performance, development and wellbeing, which is an invaluable asset to the team.
+She also uses her coaching expertise to support the Director with his performance, development and wellbeing, which is an invaluable asset to the service.

 Research and Publications